fluent/fluentd-website/content/blog/20250904_upgrade-guide-for-fluent-package-v6.md

 (...)
 ```

-In this example, the only manually installed plugins are `fluent-plugin-remote_syslog`.
+In this example, the only manually installed plugin is `fluent-plugin-remote_syslog`.
 The list is also saved to a file: